Skip to content

 Why Server-Side Sanitization for Sherpa MCP?

-The Challenge: FastMCP's Streamable HTTP transport always returns Content-Type: text/event-stream, even for instant, complete responses.
-APIM outbound policies cannot reliably distinguish between:
+FastMCP's Streamable HTTP transport always returns Content-Type: text/event-stream, even for instant, complete responses.
+APIM outbound policies cannot reliably distinguish between a complete response delivered as an SSE event and a long-running stream that will timeout.

 Understanding MCP Transports

-The MCP specification defines Streamable HTTP as the standard transport for remote MCP servers:
+Streamable HTTP is the standard MCP transport for remote servers:

 Aspect How It Works